bokesyo/bokesyo.github.io/_pages/about.md

 - Prior to this, I contributed to BMQA project (Big Model for Question Answering, June, 2022) & chat language model [UltraLM](https://github.com/thunlp/UltraChat).

 - I also contributed to [BMTools](https://github.com/OpenBMB/BMTools) & [GPT-World](https://github.com/ShengdingHu/GPT-World), where LLMs are treated as intelligent agents.

-## research interest

-- Understanding large language models' training dynamics, and knowledge storage mechanism. (from language models)

-- Understanding whether there is a matching between biological brain and large language models, by extracting circuits from brain imaging. (from brain imaging & neuralengineering)